Isn’t design and “looking good” a rather subjective matter?

-You could create a pretty looking website, or great marketing schemes to increase awareness and the number of visitors on your page.
+Especially for responsive website design in Singapore, most users look at a pretty looking website, or great marketing schemes to increase awareness and the number of visitors on your page.

 But as long as you are not able to convert those numbers into leads and sales, your website does not serve its purpose.